Change is ongoing, plans unravel, and expectations aren’t always met.

 - Enhance social connections.
 What can you do to create more meaningful and productive relationships?
 Ask a colleague for advice, give positive feedback, or share something you recently learned about yourself.

-Still unsure of what to do to become more resilient?
-Sinclair suggests recalling a time in your personal or professional life when you were able to rise above a difficult situation.
+Another way to become more resilient is to reflect on your experiences.
+Recall a time in your personal or professional life when you were able to rise above a difficult situation.
 Then ask yourself:

 - What happened?

 - What was I thinking and feeling at the time?

 - What did I do that helped me get through that situation?